Efstapap/3.3.-mongo-replicated/README.md

 Docker is used to containerize the MongoDB instances and facilitate easy deployment and management.
 It provides a lightweight and isolated environment for running the replica set nodes.

+### MongoDB

+MongoDB is a popular NoSQL database that offers high performance, scalability, and flexibility.
+In this virtual laboratory, we utilize the MongoDB database to create a replica set.

+### Docker Compose

+Docker Compose is a tool for defining and running multi-container Docker applications.
+It allows us to define the replica set configuration and easily spin up the required containers with a single command.

+### Volumes

+In this virtual laboratory, volumes are used to provide persistent data storage for the MongoDB replica set.
+The following volumes are defined:

+- `datadb01`: This volume is mounted to the `/data/db` directory within the `db01` container, ensuring that the data for the primary node is stored persistently.

+- `datadb02`: This volume is mounted to the `/data/db` directory within the `db02` container, ensuring that the data for the secondary node is stored persistently.

+### pymongo

+It is a Python driver for MongoDB.
+It provides an interface for interacting with MongoDB from Python.

+### Tkinter

+It is a standard Python library for creating GUI (Graphical User Interface) applications.
+In this code, Tkinter is used to create a window and display the results of MongoDB operations.

+### MongoClient

+It is a class from the pymongo library that represents a MongoDB client.
+It is used to establish a connection to the MongoDB replica set using the specified connection string.

+### ReadPreference

+It is an enumeration from the pymongo library that defines the read preference mode for MongoDB operations.
+In our code, ReadPreference.SECONDARY is used to specify that the read operations should be directed to secondary nodes of the replica set.

+### WriteConcern

+It is a class from the pymongo library that specifies the write concern options for MongoDB operations.
+In our code, w=1 is used to ensure that write operations are acknowledged by the primary node.

 ## Repository Structure

 - `assignment.adoc`: The main text of the assignment in AsciiDoc format.